After winning power, Theresa May faces Brexit divorce battle

 "My pitch is simple - I'm Theresa May and I think I'm the best person to lead this country."

-In her first public comments as prime minister, May said she understood the "burning injustice" that existed in Britain and pledged to give hardworking people more control.

-She also said she believed in the "precious bond between England, Scotland, Wales and Northern Ireland".

-During the leadership contest, she had demanded the government scrap its plan for a budget surplus by 2020, easing the fiscal plans that were the bedrock of David Cameron's six years in power.
+Soon after the Brexit vote, May demanded the government scrap its plan for a budget surplus by 2020, easing the austerity economics that were the bedrock of David Cameron's six years in power.
+She has promised to narrow the pay gap between bosses and workers and produce a fairer economy.

 "The only surprise is that there is so much surprise in Westminster about the public's appetite for change," May told supporters and journalists in Birmingham on Monday.